Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowpipe_streaming_msk/vhol_snowflake_snowpipe_streaming_msk.md

 ```commandline
 $HOME/snowpipe-streaming/kafka_2.12-2.8.1/bin/kafka-topics.sh --bootstrap-server $BS --command-config $HOME/snowpipe-streaming/scripts/client.properties --create --topic streaming --partitions 2 --replication-factor 2
 ```
-You should see the response **Created topic streaming** if it is successful.
+You should see the response `Created topic streaming` if it is successful.

 To describe the topic, run the following commands:
 ```commandline
 $HOME/snowpipe-streaming/kafka_2.12-2.8.1/bin/kafka-topics.sh --bootstrap-server $BS --command-config $HOME/snowpipe-streaming/scripts/client.properties --describe --topic streaming
 ```
-You should see there are two partitions with a replication factor of 2 in topic **streaming**.
+You should see there are two partitions with a replication factor of 2 in the `streaming` topic.
 See below example screenshot:
 ![](assets/list-kafka-topic.png)

 <!---------------------------->
 ## Configure Snowflake to communicate with the MSK cluster
-Duration: 10
+Duration: 10 minutes

 #### 1. Creating user, role, and database
 First login to your Snowflake account as a power user with ACCOUNTADMIN role.